The Road To Being An Award Winning Blogger

 This was all thanks to everyone voting for me and the site, it was then on to the judges to have their say, “that’s as far as I get“, I thought, how wrong was I.

 Months went by and the National UK Blog Awards ceremony was getting closer, sadly I couldn’t make it to London for the event, but that moment when you see on Twitter that your name has been announced to a venue full of fellow bloggers is an amazing feeling.

 Winning the National UK Blog Award in the individual events is an amazing feeling and to have the award in your hand is even better, I can now say two things.
 “Official Award Winning Blogger” and “Official Award Winning Blog“.

-What a difference it has made winning the award, more work is coming in to Blazing Minds as a result of being a winner, not only that many PR companies have been in touch to work alongside them on several project, the VIP invites are also flooding in for venues across the country, I thought I worked hard before.
+What a difference it has made winning the award, more work is coming into Blazing Minds as a result of being a winner, not only that many PR companies have been in touch to work alongside them on several projects, the VIP invites are also flooding in for venues across the country, I thought I worked hard before.